Session 02 – At the Red Rock

 After two game sessions at The Lost Dice, we decided to try the facilities at Tabletop Warfare on Prospect Road for our third gathering.
 They have some rooms put aside for roleplaying games and the promise was that they would be quieter since we were able to actually shut the door!

 The rooms were simply phenomenal.
 Each were decorated with a different theme – a dungeon cell, a tavern, and a Victorian parlour.
 Each had two monitors and a sound system to plug a laptop into.
 One monitor is embedded in the table so that you could run combat encounters on it.
 Stunning.
-Here are some photos.
+Here are some photos (click to biggify).

-And yes, it was quiet.
-Stupid me left his folder of A3 laminated maps behind though, never to be seen again.
+And yes, it was quiet (and air-conditioned).
+But stupid-me left his folder of A3 laminated maps behind though, never to be seen again.

 But enough gushing…